cloudmesh-community/fa18-523-56/project-report/report.md

 > "data routing, transformation, and system mediation logic"
 > [@fa18-523-56-www-nifi-nifihomepage],

-NiFi seeks to automate data flows in a big data environment and gives architects the ability to keep data flowing between evolving systems quickly.
+NiFi seeks to automate data flow in a big data environment and gives architects the ability to keep data flowing between evolving systems quickly.
 Amongst a host of features NiFi offers, one sticks out as particularly important because of the challenges associated with what